 Spinal cord injuries carry the possibility of irreversible changes to one’s life, including their livelihood.
 Not only are these injuries life-altering, they can also be financially disastrous due to loss of income and the amount of care, long-term and short-term, that they require.

 If you or a loved one has experienced a spinal cord injury, you may need legal representation.
-The experienced Ottawa personal injury lawyers at Howard Yegendorf and Associates can help you discern what you may be entitled to.
+The experienced Ottawa personal injury lawyers at Yegendorf Rashid can help you discern what you may be entitled to.